-In building students' capacity to apply and transfer their understanding perhaps there is also merit in getting straight to the intellectual work that complexity thinking needs to do as we help our young people learn how the world works.
+In building students' capacity to apply and transfer their understanding, perhaps there is also merit in getting straight to the intellectual work that complexity thinking needs to do as we help our young people to learn how the world works.
 They will need to build an understanding of some of the key properties and patterns of complex systems, indeed of the very concept of complexity itself.
-These ideas could be introduced via the Theory of Knowledge or Approaches to Learning components of the curriculum, or they could be integrated into topics that are already taught.
+These ideas could be introduced through IB programme elements such as Global Contexts, the Theory of Knowledge or the acquisition of specific Approaches to Learning skills, or they could be integrated through inquiry and conceptual understanding of topics that are already taught.